Scheduled MonumentsWalesWat's Dyke: Section extending from Black Brook Bridge to Pentre-Clawdd

 What is Wat's Dyke: Section extending from Black Brook Bridge to Pentre-Clawdd?

-Wat's Dyke is a linear earthwork of Early Medieval date that forms part of a substantial defensive or boundary work extending across the Welsh-English borderlands.
+Wat's Dyke is a linear earthwork of early medieval date that forms part of a substantial defensive boundary constructed in the eighth century, traditionally attributed to King Offa of Mercia or his predecessors.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE154.

 What period does Wat's Dyke: Section extending from Black Brook Bridge to Pentre-Clawdd date from?

 Wat's Dyke: Section extending from Black Brook Bridge to Pentre-Clawdd dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Wat's Dyke: Section extending from Black Brook Bridge to Pentre-Clawdd?